RandulaTharaka/Car-Rental-Management-System/README.md

       |     Driver           |     Chaminda82    |     Chaminda82    |
       |     Driver           |     Sameera86     |     Sameera86     |

+## Usage Example
+### Creating a New Chauffeur-Drive Reservation
+Making a new reservation is guided through a tab design wizard.
+Users can navigate through each tab from left to right and fill in the required details to create a new reservation.
+A Field label marked with a red asterisk (*) denotes that it is a required field, and the user cannot leave it blank.
+Follow each tab wizard and the instructions mentioned below to create a new chauffeur-drive reservation.

+- **Time & Location Tab** <br>
+Here the user can fill time and location related details regarding the new reservation.
+If the customer's pick up location is far from the office, the user can specify the pick up charge by selecting the ‘Yes’ radio button under the ‘Charge for pick up?’.
+The system is facilitated to add a few multiple stops before the drop off location by selecting the relevant radio button.
+The ‘Get Duration’ option calculates the duration of pick-up and drop-off time.
+User can open the google map by clicking the ‘Open Map.’

+- **Package Tab** <br>
+In the package tab, the required duration and distance will be displayed on the top.
+User can use the filter section to filter out the available packages according to customer needs.
+Then, click on the relevant radio button to select the required package.

+- **Vehicle Tab** <br>
+All the available vehicles will be displayed here alongside vehicle details according to the previously selected vehicle model and pick up and drop off dates.
+Click on the relevant radio button to select the required vehicle.

+- **Driver Tab** <br>
+In the driver tab, all the available drivers will be shown according to the specified pick up and drop off times and dates.
+The user can search for a particular driver by driver calling name or license number.
+Click on the relevant radio button to select the preferred driver.

+- **Customer Tab** <br>
+User can search and select the customer if the customer exists in the database.
+The system is also facilitated to update customer information right on this tab without navigating elsewhere.
+User can also add a new customer by clicking the link ‘New Customer’ and filling in the correct information.

+- **Confirm Tab** <br>
+A summary of the reservation can be seen on the left side of the confirmation tab.
+User can add a note to the reservation, and the driver will also be able to see it.
+By default, reservation status is selected as ‘reserved’; however: if the reservation is not confirmed, the user can select ‘booking’ from the drop-down.
+Finally, the user can click on the ‘Add Reservation’ button to add the reservation.

 ## License
 This project is licensed under the Car Rental Management System License.